PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 We only sent 1 cold message and got asked for a bunch of detail then ignored.
 It turns out, this isn't how VC really works.
 That said, I'm sure there are exceptions and perhaps we had a biased view because our network in San Francisco was strong from having been through YC out there.

+How did we get introductions?
+We always made an effort to be buddies with other founders - whether through helping people out, becoming friends with users or politely asking for advice from other founders that we look up to.
+If people believe in what you're working on, they will be happy to introduce you to others.
+The better your idea, the closer your relationships and the more traction you have, the more success you'll have here.

-Investors must miss out on so many deals because of this, yet it's a weird form of social proof that I guess must work even if it means missing some false positives.
-I imagine this is probably quite socially harmful - if you're network is weaker and further from the most decisive VCs, you will have a harder time raising money for your company.
+Investors must miss out on so many deals because of this, yet it's a weird form of social proof that I guess must work even if it means missing false positives.
+I imagine this is quite socially harmful - if you're network is weaker and further from the most decisive VCs, you will have a harder time raising money for your company.

-It strikes me that [YC's application form process](/blog/before-yc) doesn't work that way at all.
+It strikes me that [YC's application form process](/blog/before-yc) doesn't work that way at all - we did no hustle to get in.

-Likewise, as it turned out, weirdly, not a single "cold outreach" email that we received turned into an investment, yet many investors who made the effort to reach out to us through another investor did end up making an offer.
+On the flipside, as it turned out, weirdly, not a single cold outreach email that we received ourselves from investors wanting to meet us, turned into an investment.
+It turned out that investors who made the effort to reach out to us through another investor did end up making an offer.

+Make yourself easy to contact - my LinkedIn profile views doubled during the fundraise.
+Update your social media and put contact details onto your website or readme.
+Include your phone number in footers of your emails.
+Create a crunchbase profile, update your LinkedIn and Twitter.
+We were getting at least 1 inbound request from a VC per week almost immediately on creating a website.
+During YC, that climbed to nearly 1 per day.
+These converted poorly but we did get partner meetings from many of them, which gave us valuable experience.

 ### Plan the meeting